 1) Prior to Release – Stocks can move in anticipation of the actual data.
-Whisper numbers and unusual options activity often are an indicator of what the insiders think they know.
-The price action beforehand may reflect market participants positioning or profit taking/short covering ahead of the data.
+Whisper numbers and unusual options activity often are a TELL of what the insiders think they know.
+The price action prior may reflect market participants positioning OR profit taking/short covering ahead of the data.

-2) Reaction to Reality– The hard data of earnings per share and revenue is instantly compared to analyst estimates.
-A street beat, meet or defeat pushes prices if they’re different than expected.
+2) Reaction to Reality– The hard data of Earnings Per Share and Revenue is instantly compared to analyst estimates.
+A Street beat, meet or defeat pushes prices if different than expected.

 3) Future Guidance– Adjustments to previous forecasts by the company are closely watched by investors.
 A pattern of lowering expectations so that the expectation bar to hurdle is low next quarter has become commonplace.

-Want to know what I do to predict a stock move before an earnings report?
-It’s simple but very effective:
+Want to know what I do to predict a stock move before an earnings report… It’s really simple but very effective…

 I go to the options and check in on the action of the nearest term expiration.
 I take a look at the call and the put prices (Straddle) and if the calls are overvalued more than the puts than their is bias the market is going to go up.
 If the puts are showing a ton of volume and the prices are higher than the puts, I expect that stock to sell off.

-Then, take the stock price and divide by the At The Money Call and Put straddle premium.
+Then, to get Take the stock price and divide by the At The Money Call and Put straddle premium.